-Chair Scully opened the floor for public comments.
+Chair Scully opened public comments.
 There being no speakers, public comments were closed.

 Vice Chair Beer moved to appoint Chair Scully, Commissioner Williams, and Commissioner Cunningham to the Ad Hoc Committee to develop a list of Harbor Commission Objectives for 2023.
 Commissioner Marston seconded the motion.
 The motion carried by the following roll call vote: